aryamanbgupta/EC521/src/README.md

 ## Steps: How To create automated reports with SNYK and Semgrep ?

-STEP-1: Authentificate Snyk account via CLI with `snyk auth`
+STEP-1: Authenticate Snyk account via CLI with `snyk auth`

 STEP-2: **Set directories**: Configure the necessary directories for your project: